Skip to main content

 (9) When ordered out of the home, the CW specialist leaves immediately.

 10. Attempted home visit.
-When a home visit is attempted during the assessment or investigation, the alleged child victim has not been located, and the family is not home, the CW specialist and supervisor determine what diligent efforts are needed to determine child safety.
-Diligent efforts to locate the child are made per ITS # 5 of this Instruction prior to leaving a contact letter when the family is not home.
+When the CW specialist attempts a home visit during the assessment or investigation, the alleged child victim has not been located, and the family is not home, the CW specialist and supervisor determine what diligent efforts are needed to determine child safety.
+The CW specialist makes diligent efforts to locate the child, per ITS # 5 of this Instruction, prior to leaving a contact letter when the family is not home.

 11. Phone contact at PRFC's place of employment.
 When the CW specialist makes attempts to contact the family, is unsuccessful, and determines the PRFC or perpetrator is employed, the CW specialist: